 2. Planning and research:

 In this planning and research phase, the company provides necessary information about the different aspects of their company.
-After understanding all the aspects of the company, the company arranges for planning phase where these aspects of companies are examined for the goodness sake of the company and finally it goes through a research phase where all the planned aspects are researched completely for the best of the companies.
+After understanding all the aspects of the company, the company arranges for the planning phase where these aspects of companies are examined for the goodness sake of the company and finally it goes through a research phase where all the planned aspects are researched completely for the best of the companies.

 3. Collection of data: